Table of Contents

 - Changes in H2O balance → changes in Na+ concentration and osmolarity

-- In certain pathologic states, there can be “crossover” between these two systems
+- In certain pathologic states, there can be “crossover” between these 2 systems

 The body has no way of measuring extracellular fluid levels (EFC).
 However, through various receptors found throughout the body, the effective circulating volume (ECV) can be measured.
 ECV is a measure of the fluid that perfuses tissue.

-EFC and ECV are proportional in a healthy adult.
-However, in a diseased state such as congestive heart failure or cirrhosis, the EFC may appear low resulting in a response by the body to retain fluids even though the EFC appears normal.
-The result is a hypervolemic state with peripheral edema, pulmonary edema and ascites.
+EFC and ECV are proportional in healthy adults.
+However, in a diseased state such as congestive heart failure or cirrhosis, the EFC may become low, resulting in a response by the body to retain fluids even though the ECV appears normal.
+The result is a hypervolemic state with peripheral edema, pulmonary edema, and ascites, called anasarca.

 Fluid Distribution Diagrams